dlang/DIPs/DIPs/dip10ss.md

 ### Examples

-Allowing to deprecate enums which should not be used anymore as seen [here](https://github.com/vibe-d/vibe.d/pull/1947/files):
+Deprecating individual enums value which should not be used anymore as seen [here](https://github.com/vibe-d/vibe.d/pull/1947/files):

 ```D
 enum SomeEnumImpl